eendebakpt/oapackage/README.R.md

 Orthogonal Array Package
 ========================

-An example file for using the Orthogonal Array packages is contained in scripts/example.R
+An example file for using the Orthogonal Array packages is contained in tests/example_Doptimize.R

 Installation
 ------------

+To install the package from CRAN use (from within R):

+>  install.packages('oapackage')

 To build the package from the source code use: